MigVega/MigVega/README.md

 - 👋 Hi, I’m Miguel.
 - 👀 I’m interested in SLAM, Localization and Mapping with 3D Models, LiDAR and Visual-inertial Odometry.
-- 🌱 I’m currently learning about sensor fusion and accurate pose estimation.
+- 🌱 I’m currently learning about sensor fusion and pose estimation.
-- 💞️ I’m looking to collaborate on accurate long-term mobile robot localization and mapping.
+- 💞️ I want to collaborate on accurate long-term localization and mapping.
 - 📫 How to reach me: send me an email miguel.vega@tum.de

 <!---